hoangtung167/cx4240/trial.md

 ## III.
-Principal Components Analysis - PCA
+Principal Component Analysis - PCA

 Principal component analysis (PCA) is a technique used for understanding the dimensional structure of a data set.
 PCA transforms data in a way that converts a set of orthogonally correlated observations into a set of linearly uncorrelated variables called principal components.
-This transformation maximizes the largest possible variances for each principal component.
-There can be as many principle components are there are feature dimensions in the data set.
-Each principal component accounts for the largest possible variance between entries.
+This transformation maximizes the largest possible variance between each principal component.

-In this work we use three different visualization methods to help understand the dimensional structure of the data and reduce the dimensionality of the dataset.
+In this work we use three different visualization methods to help understand the dimensional structure of the data and reduce the dimensionality of the dataset using PCA.

  ### Running PCA
 <details><summary>CLICK TO EXPAND</summary>